digiltd/oh-rtd-test/MySQL-Persistence.md

 ## Introduction

-This service allows you to persist state updates using the mySQL database.
+This service allows you to persist state updates using the MySQL database.
 Note that other SQL databases need a separate binding due to incompatibilities between different SQL databases.

 ## Features